wp-plugins/cb-parallax/readme.md

 #### Are there any incompatibility problems, limitations or known issues? ####

 Since the background image container wraps the body element, it usually resembles the viewport dimensions.
-This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image.<br />
+This means, that on themes where the navigation bar is on the side, the sidebar covers a part of the viewport and thus also a part of the image.

 #### Can you help me? ####

 Unfortunately, I cannot provide free support for this plugin.
 I honestly wish I could.
-However, very soon you will find a link for further informations.<br />
+However, very soon you will find a link for further informations.

-## Screenshots ##
+### Screenshots ###

 1. Multiple background views of a single post.
 2. Custom background meta box on the edit post screen.
-3. Custom background meta box.<br />
+3. Custom background meta box.

-## Changelog ##
+### Changelog ###

 #### Version 0.2.1 ####